ligato/site/content/cnf/cnf-def.md

 __Load Distribution__

 An inherent property of cloud native networking is service scalability and resiliency.
 In this scenario, a CNF can act as a load balancer directing traffic to the back-end pods of a K8s service, or as a policy-based forwarder for steering traffic to a specific application pod.
-While it is true that both functions can be achieved with kube-proxy, a CNF might be a better fit playing the role of ingress or loadbalancer for multiple reasons: better throughput, flexible load distribution and observability.
+While it is true that both functions can be achieved with kube-proxy, a CNF might be a better fit playing the role of ingress or loadbalancer for multiple reasons:

+- Better throughput vis-a-vis kernel-based solutions.
+- Flexible load distribution strategies based on server load, hash and policy as examples.
+- Observability.

 In addition, it provides visibility into this discrete network function vital to K8s services access, scale and availability.

 __Enhanced Cluster Networking__

 New CNF implementations can improve upon existing solutions, or enable a brand new network service.
+The top portion of the figure depicts a CNI- bootstrapped L2 bridge domain for inter-pod connectivity.
+Included is a CNF vSwitch performing two key functions:

+- Multi-interface support for attaching multiple application pods to the bridge domain.
-The top portion of the figure depicts a CNI that bootstrapped  a L2 bridge domain for inter-pod connectivity.
-Included is a CNF vSwitch for the policy/service-aware switching of traffic workloads between pods.
-The CNF vSwitch pods can support multiple interfaces, and data plane "awareness", and data plane traffic visibility for K8s service or policy traffic.
-The latter is significant because, for example, QoS, NAT or ACLs can be programmed into the CNF vSwitch data plane based on K8s services or policies.
+- Mapping K8s service/policy traffic to a fast data plane.
+For example, QoS, NAT or ACLs can be programmed into the CNF vSwitch data plane based on K8s services or policies.
+This enhances throughput and provides flow visibility for service/policy traffic.

-The bottom portion of the figure depicts a CNF serving as a network service mesh (NSM) x-connect for a vWire connecting an NSM client to an NSM server.
+The bottom portion of the figure depicts a CNF serving as a Network Service Mesh (NSM) x-connect for a vWire connecting an NSM client to an NSM server.
+NSM binds interface mechanisms and payload types to construct the set of contiguous x-connected segments that form a vWire.

 Two additional items:

 - CNI relies on existing K8s CNI orchestration methods augmented with multi-interface pod support, and programming of K8s services/policies into a low-level data plane configuration functions.
-- NSM applies its own and very simple control plane to program x-connects needed for vWire setup.
+- NSM applies its own control plane to program x-connects for vWire setup.
 - Both solutions are mutually exclusive; Both can co-exist in a cluster network.

 __SFC Service Bundles__

-CNFs can be wired up into a chain of contiguous network functions supporting an application or network service offering.
+CNFs can be arranged into a chain of contiguous network functions supporting an application or network service offering.
 This is NOT supported in current K8s CNI solutions.
 A customized SFC control plane or CLI could handle SFC provisioning.
-It could even be the NSM control plane because in fact, an SFC topology is a partial mesh.
+The NSM control plane is also capable of organizing CNFs into an SFC.

 In the top figure, an SFC is created to support a cloud storage service.
 In the bottom, an ML training app.